Kamani Johnson

-Kamani Kevin Ano Johnson (born March 10, 2000), is an American professional basketball player for the Memphis Hustle of the NBA G League.
+Kamani Kevin Ano Johnson (born March 10, 2000), is an American professional basketball player, who most recently played for the Memphis Hustle of the NBA G League.
 He played college basketball for the Arkansas Razorbacks and the Little Rock Trojans.

 Professional career

 Pacific Caesar (2023)

 After going undrafted in the 2023 NBA draft, Johnson started his professional career as he signed with Pacific Caesar of the Indonesian Basketball League (IBL) on December 7, 2023.
-But only after playing two matches for them, Pacific Caesar waived him in January 20, 2024.
+But only after playing two matches for them, Pacific Caesar waived him on January 20, 2024.

-Memphis Hustle (2024–present)
+Memphis Hustle (2024–2025)

-After joining the New York Knicks for the 2024 NBA Summer League, he was acquired by the Memphis Hustle on October 26, 2024 in the NBA G League draft.
+After joining the New York Knicks for the 2024 NBA Summer League, he was acquired by the Memphis Hustle on October 26, 2024, in the NBA G League draft.

 Personal life

 He is the younger brother of former Kentucky Wildcats center and Oklahoma City Thunder player, Dakari Johnson.